 Analyzing Facebook's Unusual Options Activity

-On Friday, shares of Facebook (NASDAQ: FB) saw unusual options activity.
-After the option alert, the stock price moved up to $282.49.
+Facebook (NASDAQ: FB) shares experienced unusual options activity on Thursday.
+The stock price moved down to $274.09 following the option alert.

 - Sentiment: BEARISH